 28. Lee Smith, Cubs, 1975

 Smith was the last Cubs player drafted by the Wrigley family ownership to make the Major Leagues.
-He retired as the all-time leader in saves.
+The Hall of Fame closer was the all-time leader in saves when he retired.

 Honorable mention: Charles Johnson